Forest Red-tailed Black Cockatoo

 “Vulnerable: under Federal Environmental Protection and Biodiversity Conservation Act”.

 It was formerly common, but is now rare to uncommon and patchily distributed over a range which has become markedly reduced.
-Usually in pairs or small flocks, seldom large flocks (up to 200).
+Usually seen in pairs or small flocks, seldom large flocks (up to 200).
 It has declined due to destruction of forests and woodlands, also competition for nest hollows with native and exotic species and the impact of fire.
 There are three subspecies of Red-tailed Black Cockatoo in Western Australia.
 Only the south-western population naso is listed as Vulnerable.

 Length 53-55 cm.
 Weight 600-610 g.

-Adult male:
+Adult male

-A pair of Forest Red-tailed Black Cockatoos
+Male Forest Red-tailed Black Cockatoo

 Glossy black except for bright orange-red band towards tip of tail, bill dark grey or blackish.

-Juvenile and immature:
+Juvenile and immature

 Similar to female except for less pale yellow spots on head, cheeks and wings, dull pale yellow bars on breast and belly, outer tail feathers brightly barred with red or orange red (little or no yellow) and bill dark grey or blackish.